List of Sesame Street recurring segments: Global Grover

 Hosted by Grover by going around the world.
 He would tell the viewers where he went, followed by a film segment regarding that place.
 A brief clip from Global Grover appears in the 2003-2006 intro.

 Global Grover was also made into a separate 5-minute, 30-episode series in the fall of 2005.
 It premiered on Playhouse Disney in Asia in 2006.

 Monsterpiece Theatre

 Mysterious Theatre

-Mysterious Theatre was a recurring segment that was introduced in Season 20 (1988-1989) as a parody of Masterpiece Mystery.
+Mysterious Theatre was a recurring segment that was introduced in Season 20 (1988–1989) as a parody of Masterpiece Mystery.
 It is hosted by Vincent Twice Vincent Twice (a parody of Vincent Price).
 He introduces an episode of The Adventures of Sherlock Hemlock: The World's Greatest Detective, where Sherlock Hemlock and his dog Watson solve crimes and mysteries.

 Sesame Street News Flash

 Postcards from Big Bird

-Hosted by Big Bird who goes to different places from around the world, starting in the late 90s.
+Hosted by Big Bird who goes to different places from around the world, starting in the mid 90s.

 Spaceship Surprise

-Spaceship Surprise was a recurring segment that was introduced in Season 20 (1988-1989) as a parody of Star Trek.
+Spaceship Surprise was a recurring segment that was introduced in Season 20 (1988–1989) as a parody of Star Trek.

 It features the captain and his friend going to strange planets (such as CH, TR, and SH).
 There was also the one based on Star Trek: The Next Generation, where the new crew went to the planet H.